Eaternity/eaternity-website/_posts/p/compass-ch/0000-01-01-compass-ch.md

   <div class="row push-bottom">
     <div class="col-xs-12 col-sm-8">
-      <p>The Compass Group (Switzerland) AG has already for many years put great efforts into serving healthy and sustainable meals. «The market increasingly demands solutions that implement sustainability.
-At the Compass Group we want to actively support our clients in achieving their sustainability goals.
-The CO₂-calculator of Eaternity offers us a unique opportunity to make substantially and decisively progress towards this, says Frank Keller, CEO.</p>
+      <p>Compass Group (Switzerland) AG has been making great efforts to serve healthy and sustainable meals for many years.
+As a pioneer, it has therefore been working with Eaternity since 2014.
+"The market is increasingly demanding solutions that implement sustainability.
+At Compass Group, we want to actively support our customers in achieving their sustainability goals.
+Eaternity's CO₂ calculator offers us a unique opportunity to significantly and decisively advance this," says Compass Group (Schweiz) AG.</p>

-      <p>The Compass Group (Switzerland) AG has introduced the CO₂-management tracking tool in their restaurants and has committed to reduce emissions by 20% in 2020.</p>
+      <p>One meal can cause 0.3 kg to 5.5 kg CO₂ (on average 1.258 kg CO₂) and the food-related emissions of all restaurants together amount to up to 15,000 tons CO₂ per year.
+Compass Group (Schweiz) AG introduced the CO₂ management tracking tool in its restaurants and was thus able to achieve its goal of reducing emissions by 50% by 2030.</p>

-      <p>All restaurants send daily the recipes they cook through the "wire" and in return the CO₂-value is calculated.
-All restaurants send monthly all their supplies and purchases to Eaternity which generates a specific restaurant report giving detailed information on their CO₂-impact. </p>
+      <p>Restaurants submit the recipes they cook on a daily basis and in return the CO₂ value is calculated.
+In addition, each month the restaurants send data on their supplies and purchases to Eaternity, which produces a specific restaurant report with detailed information about each restaurant's CO₂ impact.</p>

-      <p>200 restaurants are fully equipped with the Eaternity set-up: monthly reports, meal awards and restaurant communication.
-In may 2014 the first restaurant went online and started communicating the program towards their guests.</p>

-      <p>One meal can cause around 0.3 kg up to 5.5 kg CO₂e (on average 1.71 kg CO₂e).
-The food related emissions of all restaurants together amount up to 15'000 tons of CO₂e per year.
-By 2020 these emissions will be 20% lower.</p>
+      <p>These monthly reports, climate-friendly menu labels and communication materials make the restaurants' collaboration with Eaternity visible and demonstrate Compass Group (Schweiz) AG's commitment to their guests. </p>

       <img class="responsive small-push-top small-push-bottom" src="/img/case-study/casestudy1.jpg">